tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

     ![Once the VM is stopped, you can select capture to capture the VM image.](images/vmcapture.png)

-6. On the Create image blade, fill in the required fields and Select **Create**.
+6. On the Create image wizard, fill in the required fields and Select **Review + create**.

     ![This will display the Create Image blade in Azure.](images/w10VMImage.png "Create Image blade in Azure")